Initiatives

 The Program

 This program offers a 10-week, deep dive into the industry with significant exposure at a venture capital or private equity firm.
-Assuming successful program completion, students will be granted a $10,000 stipend during the summer.

 How will the IVCA Scholar Program benefit you?
 View video below.